 There are several deciding factors to help you figure out if you are required to file form FinCEN 114.

-An FBAR filing is required if all the following apply:
+An FBAR filing is required if all the following are true:

 - The filer is a U.S. person